alyons/sotcb/src/client/content/books/pg/part0/introduction.md

 ---
 title: "Introduction"
 book: "pg"
-section: 0
+part: 0
-chapter: 1
+chapter: 0
 ---

-Welcome to Final Fantasy Role Playing Game 3.50.
+Welcome to Shards of the Crystal Braves - A Final Fantasy Table Top Roleplaying Game.

 ## Worlds of Final Fantasy